-The Accountant is a 2016 action thriller starring Ben Affleck, Anna Kendrick and J. K. Simmons, and is directed by Gavin O’Connor.
+The Accountant is a 2016 action thriller starring Ben Affleck, Anna Kendrick, and J. K. Simmons, and was directed by Gavin O’Connor.
 It centers on the character of Christian Wolff, a man who has high-functioning autism.
 He also happens to be a deadly assassin as well as a brilliant accountant.
 Sounds like fun right?
 It certainly is!
 Wolff accepts payment in goods as well as cash, which sometimes extends to fine art.
 Paintings in the movie The Accountant include Woman with a Parasol and Small Child on a Sunlit Hillside by Pierre-Auguste Renoir, Free Form by Jackson Pollock and A Friend in Need by Cassius Coolidge.
-All three paintings have enormous real-world fiscal value, but within the context of the film their value is also symbolic.
+All three paintings have enormous real-world fiscal value, but within the context of the film their immense value is also symbolic.

-Pierre-Auguste Renoir (1841–1919) was a founding member of the Impressionist movement in France during the latter half of the nineteenth century.
+Pierre-Auguste Renoir (1841–1919) was a founding member of the Impressionist movement in France during the latter half of the 19th century.
 Impressionists sought to find ways of expressing their subjects through quick, intuitive painting techniques and loose compositions.
 They moved away from the tight, classical studio-finished conventions of the day and experimented with new techniques.
 Often they would paint in situ in order to capture the fleeting qualities of the light and movement that they saw.
 They sometimes finished the work in one sitting, leaving it with an unpolished look.
 This was radical and against all the traditional rules of art!

 Renoir liked to try to capture everyday life, with emphasis on the people living it.
 Often the setting was a stage for this more important concern.
-His paintings are like soft focus photography: they are sensual, soft and flattering.
+His paintings are like soft-focus photography: they are sensual, soft and flattering.
 His paintings of social gatherings depict the variety of people and activities that can occur in just a few moments in time.
 Renoir wanted to capture that particular kind of bustling energy.

 Although he started out as a pure Impressionist, he gravitated away from this style and we see in his later works a more thoughtful, precise, and unhurried execution rather than a spontaneous and dynamic one.
 That said, in the painting featured here, completed before his change of approach, we can see that his style is still more controlled than that of his Impressionist contemporaries.

 Some would say that Renoir had not quite understood the Zeitgeist of being an Impressionist (despite being a founding member).
-Some also say that it shows a lack of talent, seeing him instead as an artist in the shadow of Monet.
+Some also say that it shows a lack of talent, seeing him instead as an artist in the shadow of Claude Monet.
 I don’t think that this is true.
-Renoir’s style and approach were different from those of Monet, and so why should his paintings be the same?
+Renoir’s style and approach were different from those of Monet, so why should his paintings be the same?
 Human interaction is key for Renoir.
 His desire to place it at the center of his work narrowed his focus and therefore demanded a firmer technique.

 Worth less than the Pollock but more than the Coolidge, of the paintings in The Accountant, the Renoir is worth somewhere in the region of $70 million.
 To understand its value as part of the plot a little background is necessary.

-So why choose the Renoir?
+So why choose Renoir?
 This painting depicts a scene of a mother and child, bathed in the sunshine of summer.
 Why not choose a painting of a male figure instead?
 Especially if it’s going to hang just outside his weapons room?
 Its incongruity is important.
-Throughout the film Wolff is at odds with his surroundings.
+Throughout the film, Wolff is at odds with his surroundings.
 Details like this painting cast against the brutality of a room full of guns serve to highlight this further.

 The mother in the painting is the epitome of the feminine ideal of the time.
 She is soft, relaxed, and happy.
-She reposes on a hillside in a gentle palette of pale colors: whites, blues, greys, and pinks.
+She poses on a hillside in a gentle palette of pale colors: whites, blues, grays, and pinks.
 Everything about her is womanly, delicate, graceful, and demure.
 Her child on the other hand is wandering off behind her, as toddlers do.
 Is she aware of this?
 Her eyes look away rather than out to meet the artist’s gaze.
 Is this a moment of daydreaming on a hot day, or does her subtle smile suggest that she is listening intently for the sound of her adventuring child?

 Wolff’s mother was not ideal, at least not for him, and we see a child wandering away from its mother in this painting.
 We know that it would be lost if left unattended.
 Wolff, however, was not lost.
 He had a strong father and a brother who loved him.
-In this respect the Renoir is again incongruous: in reality it was the mother who wandered away and was lost.
+In this respect the Renoir is again incongruous: in reality, it was the mother who wandered away and was lost.
 Wolff in turn became a paragon of composure.

 Wolff might see the Renoir only as a painting, or maybe as something more.
 I thought that it might signify acceptance of his mother’s actions.
 There is a sense that the woman in the picture might represent the contentment that she later found.
 From this standpoint it makes sense that he is able to sell the Renoir, dropping the price in order to do so.
 This is a closed chapter in his life.
 He doesn’t need to worry about it.

-The Renoir therefore might be a comment on Wolff’s ability to rationalise strong and deep emotions.
+The Renoir therefore might be a comment on Wolff’s ability to rationalize strong and deep emotions.
 Often it is thought, mistakenly, that people with autism don’t have emotions.
 This is simply not true.
 Autistic people most certainly do feel, possibly even more deeply.
 It is their ability to process and manage how they feel that is more challenging.
 Where most of us understand our emotions, somebody with autism might need more help to do so.

 Anthropomorphized animals are nothing new (think Alice in Wonderland’s Cheshire Cat or the Caterpillar).
 Endowing animals with human qualities never fails to charm, even if sometimes it’s really weird.
 We take great delight in seeing ourselves laid bare in this way.
-It’s close enough to strike a chord, but removed enough to be amusing.
+It’s close enough to strike a chord but removed enough to be amusing.
 We don’t end up taking ourselves – or the art – too seriously.
 We’re comfortably challenged because we can have a laugh about it.

 It is indeed the humorous aspect of these paintings that makes them so popular.
-They are attractive because they are funny, which seems to override any denunciation that might be levied at them by the ‘serious’ critic.
-This particular painting – A Friend in Need – is only one of sixteen from a series called Dogs Playing Poker.
+They are attractive because they are funny, which seems to override any denunciation that might be levied at them by the “serious” critic.
+This particular painting – A Friend in Need – is only one of 16 from a series called Dogs Playing Poker.
 It was created after Coolidge signed up to work for the advertising agency Brown & Bigelow in 1903.
 The series was produced as part of an advertising campaign for cigars, and calendars containing them found themselves disseminated across America by the thousands.

 Described as kitsch, is it wrong to appreciate these works as art?
 Not at all!
 Very often something becomes more popular because it has a greater universal appeal.
-In this case a parody of human behavior makes us laugh.
+In this case, a parody of human behavior makes us laugh.
 A Friend in Need is also highly accessible: there are no esoteric clues or symbols.
 There is no mystery and it is down-to-earth.
-Its humor is capable of reaching everybody, no exclusions.
+Its humor is capable of reaching everybody, with no exclusions.
 A cynic at this point would say that as an advertisement it has, therefore, done its job rather well.

 Wolff refers to A Friend in Need during a conversation with Dana Cummings (played by Anna Kendrick) in which she confesses that she wanted to go to art college.
 Her father persuaded her to become an accountant instead.
 She implies that the Dogs Playing Poker series is the kind of art that her father would like.
-The inference is that it is mainstream, popular, and not really ‘proper’ art.
+The inference is that it is mainstream, popular, and not really “proper” art.

-Although A Friend in Need is probably worth a five or even six figure sum, it is the least valuable of the paintings featured in The Accountant.
+Although A Friend in Need is probably worth a five or even six-figure sum, it is the least valuable of the paintings featured in The Accountant.
 It also never appears as an original, but only as a copy.
 Its incongruity remains important as a plot device: a copy of it is used to disguise the very much more valuable Jackson Pollock that Wolff gives to Dana at the end.

 Jackson Pollock wanted to push the conventional boundaries of painting, especially easel painting.
-He implied that shifts in artistic style are a direct result of a desire to find answers to artistic problems, and that new techniques are a product of this process.
-He was driven to find a new form and to explore ways of leaving the old behind and embracing the new.
+He implied that shifts in artistic style are a direct result of a desire to find answers to artistic problems and that new techniques are a product of this process.
+He was driven to find a new form and explore ways of leaving the old behind and embracing the new.
 The idea of the canvas as a self-limiting object was a prominent theme for Pollock: this is the easel painting from which he sought emancipation.
 He used a flat canvas plane in the creation of his most famous artworks.
 Rather than placing them upright, he laid them on the floor, and he did not stretch or prime them.
 Pollock was able to approach the canvas from any direction, and therefore exceed the limits of the upright easel format.